-Spark guaranteed World Cup streaming grief, RugbyPass boss says
+Spark guaranteed World Cup streaming grief: RugbyPass boss

 Things just go wrong.
 An app for a particular model of smart TV stuffs out for an initially unfathomable reason; performance for people on copper lines degrades when it rains or a big software update glugs internet traffic, to give a few of his examples.

-He says that at one point PremierLeaguePass (which used to be the rights holder for English soccer in New Zealand) was about to stream a key game - but on the cusp of the match, Apple released an iOS update.
+He says that at one point PremierLeaguePass (which used to be the rights holder for English football in New Zealand) was about to stream a key game - but on the cusp of the match, Apple released an iOS update.

 iOS is the software that runs iPhones and iPads.

-"No-one could get the service and no one could pay for it and couldn't watch it until they updated their software," Martin says.
+"No one could get the service and no one could pay for it or watch it until they updated their software," Martin says.

-He adds that the rush to update iPhone and iPad also had the effect of generally glugging up the internet, slowing everybody's connection speed.
+He adds that the rush to update iPhones and iPads also had the effect of generally glugging up the internet, slowing everybody's connection speed.

-Apple never gives the exact timing for the release of a new iPhone, which is always accompanied by an iOS update for older models, has typically been in September or October, putting it smack in the World Cup timeframe.
+Apple never gives the exact timing for the release of a new iPhone, which is always accompanied by an iOS update for older models, but it has typically been in September or October, putting it smack in the World Cup timeframe.

 A catalogue of streaming disasters

-In more recent times, he notes that problems with CBS-owned Showtime's August 2017 stream of the Floyd Mayweather-Conor McGregor fight have prompted a class-action lawsuit from angry viewers.
+In more recent times, Martin notes, problems with CBS-owned Showtime's August 2017 stream of the Floyd Mayweather-Conor McGregor fight prompted a class-action lawsuit from angry viewers.

 His own RugbyPass service lost half a Six Nations game due to technical problems beyond its control.